 Online Marketing Manager

-In these two examples the first thing that really jumps out is the complete lack of details indicating they have actually looked at the targets website. (and yes, if you receive one of these, you are not their potential customer, you are their target).
+In these two examples, the first thing that really jumps out is the complete lack of details indicating they haven’t actually looked at the target’s website.
+(And yes, if you receive one of these, you are not their potential customer, you are their target.)
 I have responded to these for fun in the past, without giving any details.
-I have simply asked for a quote, and the first thing they always ask for is my website address.
-I then have responded saying, “its the one you reviewed when you were surfing through my website”.
+I have simply asked for a quote, and the first thing they’d always ask for is my website address.
+I then have responded saying, “It’s the one you reviewed when you were surfing through my website.”
 Nobody has ever responded back after that.

-Even if it is a legitimate company, if their email is not researched and professional do you really want to hire them anyways?
+Even if it is a legitimate company, if their email is not researched and professional, do you really want to hire them anyway?